vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/update-corpus-enablement.md

 :::

-## Update Corpus Enablement Request and Response
+## Update Corpus Request and Response

 To update a corpus, send a PATCH request to `/v2/corpora/{corpus_key}`, where `{corpus_key}` is the unique identifier for the corpus you want to update.
 The